It Happened on Fifth Avenue

 The total runtime of It Happened on Fifth Avenue is 116 minutes (1h 56m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7/10, and global collection metrics, It Happened on Fifth Avenue stands as a successful venture for the creators.
-It remains an essential piece of the 1947 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.0/10, and global performance metrics, It Happened on Fifth Avenue is classified as a HIT.
+It remains an essential part of the 1947 cinematic calendar.

 Frequently Asked Questions